Nihon Nohyaku’s Approach to Corporate Governance

 - Nihon Nohyaku shall establish a Governance Committee as an advisory body to the Board of Directors to further enhance corporate governance.

-- The Governance Committee shall examine and advise on the matters brought to its attention by the Board of Directors, including matters concerning the process for selecting nominees for the office of director or corporate auditor, the required qualities of and reasons for selecting such, the independence standards for the selection of independent officers, evaluations of the effectiveness of the Board of Directors, and remuneration for officers.
+- The Governance Committee shall examine and advise on the matters brought to its attention by the Board of Directors, including matters concerning the process for selecting nominees and dismissal for the office of director or corporate auditor, the required qualities of and reasons for selecting or dismissing such, the independence standards for the selection of independent officers, evaluations of the effectiveness of the Board of Directors, and remuneration for officers.

 - Independent officers shall, in principle, comprise a majority of the Governance Committee.

 - The Board of Directors shall make decisions on matters such as the selection of nominees for the office of director and remuneration for officers after having received advice on such matters from the Governance Committee.

 - In selecting nominees for the office of director, Nihon Nohyaku shall select individuals who have the character, insight, talent, and depth of experience expected of a director of the company, and who exhibit high ethical standards.
 Diversity of the Board of Directors shall also be taken into account.